loganleland/loganleland.github.io/pixel8.md

 ## Setup Environment

+[The Rising Sea](https://ncatlab.org/nlab/show/The+Rising+Sea) A hard nut may be cracked not immediately by sheer punctual force, but eventually by gently immersing it into a whole body of water.

 George Hotz: You gotta spend time to setup your environment nice because once your environment is nice everything else is nice.

 ### Setup (rootless) Phone